ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 - 'ia_endptage_1' - this is the age in days when the persistent presence of 'IA' was confirmed (2 successive tests).
 - ‘sex’ - Gender

-The 'IA''s control counter part also has a similar definition.
+The 'IA''s control counterpart also has a similar definition.

-Similarly, whenever an instant comes up which is found to be 'T1D' (Type 1 Diabetes) positive, this 'case's control counter part is chosen from amongst all those instances which are not 'T1D' positive and have similar features.
+Similarly, whenever an instant comes up which is found to be 'T1D' (Type 1 Diabetes) positive, this 'case's control counterpart is chosen from amongst all those instances which are not 'T1D' positive and have similar features.

 **Dataset Level**

 The dataset-level meta-data is inherently the same as the sample-level meta-data as the dataset was sliced according to the unique samples that were present.

-In this study, given an instant (sample or child) from a class of Perturbation (either IA positive or T1D positive), we also have a set of Control cases that were similar to the Perturbation when it occurred (features like: diet history, illness history, visits, stool sample, etc).
+In this study, given an instant (sample or child) from a class of Perturbation (either IA positive or T1D positive), we also have a set of Control cases that were similar to the Perturbation when it occurred (features like diet history, illness history, visits, stool sample, etc).
 Now, having dissented up the data on the basis of sample ID (one sample ID per child in the study), Polly allows us to easily pick one perturbation sample and its corresponding set of control samples by simply filtering according to Which sort of perturbation we want (IA positive or T1D positive), and

-Pick a Case Index number which will pull up one Perturbation Instant and its corresponding set of Control Instances.
+Pick a Case Index number that will pull up one Perturbation Instant and its corresponding set of Control Instances.

 **Source**
 - Case Study [ST001386](https://www.metabolomicsworkbench.org/data/DRCCMetadata.php?Mode=Study&StudyID=ST001386)